Esubaalew/esubaalew.github.io/src/content/cs/my-first-view-on-funcscript-cli.md

 </div>
 </div>

-We can do this in fs-cli but a little bit differently—instead of separately treating the operands, we quote everything in `""`:
+We can do this in fs-cli but a little bit differently.
+Instead of separately treating the operands, we quote everything in `""`:

 <div class="terminal">
 <div class="terminal-header">